 I applied what I knew about cutting and put theory to practice.
 I took the blade and drew lines across my wrists.
 First, minor cuts, tracing along my veins.
 Then, a bit deeper, feeling the force of the blade tear through my skin.
 “Ahh, ouch!”
 I thought.
 Instead of a good feeling, a rush of pain entered into my system.
 This wasn’t exactly the feelings I had hoped would return.
 I thought a warm, comfortable, and intimate feeling would be produced by the cutting.
 Like memories from happier times early on in my childhood when things were just fine, and I was happier.

 These are superficial cuts.
-What we mental health therapists note aren’t very deep.
+What we mental health therapists note isn’t very deep.
 They are done mostly for attention.
 I was starved of attention from my peers then, and really truly would do just about anything for more.
-And, when my parents came home, after I had just finished cutting myself, I ran outside for their attention. “look at what you made me do!” yelling at them.
-I was accusing them or suggesting that their behavior made me behave this way, and that they were the cause of everything.
+And, when my parents came home after I had just finished cutting myself, I ran outside for their attention. “look at what you made me do!” yelling at them.
+I was accusing them or suggesting that their behavior made me behave this way and that they were the cause of everything.

 My choice to self-harm was my own choice though, and as angry as I was back then at everyone, including my family as most teenagers are from time to time, my choice to behave recklessly, and to self-harm, was completely my own.
 There is a rule or mantra, we professionals have in mental health that rings true always.
 It is simply that nobody controls our behavior except, ourselves, meaning, nobody is in charge of anyone else’s actions, except for the individual him or herself.
 So, before you go blaming someone for your behavior, or engaging in self-harm, remember my story.